zahna/hiera_zookeeper/README.md

 ##Future Enhancements

- * What would people want?
+ * I am open to feedback and suggestions.